 - chopped scallion

 Add the crushed red pepper flakes and allow them to steep in the hot oil.
-It should start smelling fragrant, almost like popcorn.
+It should start smelling really fragrant.
 Allow the oil to cool.
 This makes more chili oil than you’ll need, but you’ll be glad to have it on hand for use in other dishes.
 Store in a glass jar and keep refrigerated.

-To make the meat mixture: In a wok, heat a teaspoon of oil over medium heat, and brown the ground pork.
+To make the meat mixture: In a wok, heat a teaspoon of oil over medium heat, and cook the ground pork until it's nicely browned.
 Add the sweet bean sauce, shaoxing wine, dark soy sauce, and five spice powder.
 Cook until all the liquid is evaporated.
 Set aside.

-Heat the other 2 teaspoons of oil in the wok over medium heat, and sautee the sui mi ya ci (pickled vegetables) for a few minutes.
+Heat the other 2 teaspoons of oil in the wok over medium heat, and sauté the sui mi ya ci for a few minutes.
 Set aside.